amphp/http-server/docs/classes/request.md

 Removes a cookie from the request.

+## `getAttributes(): array`

+Returns an array of all the attributes stored in the request's mutable local storage.

 ## `hasAttribute(string $name): bool`

 Check whether an attribute with the given name exists in the request's mutable local storage.